 - Cross-Platform Compatibility Mode is a a special mode of the compiler than can be activated (per project or per individual file) that makes the compiler more lenient towards platform differences and makes it easier to write sharable code.
 In essence,

-- Sugar is a cross-platform library of low-level classes an APIs that provide functionality that normally is platform-specific in ways that are platform agnostic.
-By using Sugar APIs instead of platform-specific APIs, you can make your code more portable.
+- Elements RTL is a cross-platform library of low-level classes an APIs that provide functionality that normally is platform-specific in ways that are platform agnostic.
+By using Elements RTL APIs instead of (or i addition to) platform-specific APIs, you can make your code more portable.

-- Gotham (BETA), coming in the future "Intrepid Class" release in 2017, is a new meta-platform that will allow the creation of pre-compiled cross-platform libraries.
+- Gotham (BETA), coming in a future release in 2017 or 2018, is a new meta-platform that will allow the creation of pre-compiled cross-platform libraries.